ddfabbro/ddfabbro.github.io/index.md

 ## Open source software I recommend to friends

-Whether you want to get started with Python for scientific computing, use a LaTeX editor in the cloud or a free lightweight OS, I highly recommend to check out these projects.
+Whether you want to get started with Python for scientific computing, use a LaTeX editor in the cloud or a free lightweight OS, I highly recommend to check out these projects:

 <a href="https://www.anaconda.com"><img src="assets/img/home/anaconda.jpg" alt="Anaconda" width="150"></a>
 <br><br>